meslamib/MS_ML_CPC/README.md

 •	as well as models based on empirical risk minimization (Goldsmith_2018)
 •	Neural network models (Yao_2018, Artrith_2014 Hy_2018)
-•	Neural network potential-energy surfaces in chemistry: a tool for large-scale simulations (Behler_2011) o	Generating latent space of a molecule using autoencoder and predictor.
+•	Neural network potential-energy surfaces in chemistry: a tool for large-scale simulations (Behler_2011)
+•	Generating latent space of a molecule using autoencoder and predictor.
 (Gómez-Bombarelli_2018)
 •	More and more reviews needed here not only in electrocatalysis but also for other type of materials e.g. genetic algorithms extensively used for predicting macromolecules, drug design or polymers.

 ## 3. Introducing Virtual Materials Intelligence Database